Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 The Hebrew word used for this ingredient means to fall in drops.
 It is not clear what particular substance this was.
 Some commentaries suggest that it is a product of myrrh, also used in the anointing oil.

 Interestingly, its root word connects with themes of words dropping out of the mouth, such as Job testifies.

 After my words they spake not again; and my speech dropped upon them.

 — Job 29:22

-In terms of words, prophecy is also associated with this word.
+In terms of words, dropping is also associated with the prophetic word.

 Son of man, set thy face toward Jerusalem, and drop thy word toward the holy places, and prophesy against the land of Israel,